 Benefits of CNM

-Regardless of the CNM lifestyle preference, which can evolve and change over time, there is a growing amount of research showing the benefits of having CNM relationships.
+Regardless of the CNM relationship and experiences preferred, which can evolve and change over time, there is a growing amount of research showing the benefits of having CNM relationships.
 There appears to be strengthened communication between primary partners, reduced jealousy and increased compersion, higher level of personal body image satisfaction, psychological well-being, and increased arousal and desire. (see list of references).
-Living a CNM lifestyle remain a general societal stigma though we have seen some recent science on CNM being more accepted.
+Living within a CNM relationship remains a societal stigma though we have seen some recent science that CNM is being more accepted and less misunderstood.
 Still, relationships with family, friends, and co-workers can be challenged for those who are open about their lifestyle choice.
-How any individual shares their lifestyle is personal.
-What we have found in our own relationship is that the benefit of living our CNM lifestyle has been powerfully positive for us personally as well as within our relationship.
+How any individual shares their relationship style(s) is personal.
+What we have found in our own relationship is that the benefit of living our CNM life has been powerfully positive for us personally as well as within our relationship.

 Want to explore open?
 Let us know if we can support you on your journey with coaching.
 Tell us what other posts would help you on your journey.